Chesapeake Regional coronavirus patients receiving new iPads to chat with loved ones

 Chesapeake Regional will be handing out new iPads on Thursday to COVID-19 patients so they can video chat with family members and friends while in isolation.

-The money donation came from Bayport Credit union.
-That money was then used to purchase 12 new iPads!
+The donation from the credit union was used to purchase 12 new iPads!
 The touch screen tablets are considered to be a more secure communication tool than mobile phones.

 “The love from family— their support and encouragement— is such an important factor in a patient’s healing and recovery.
 Our doctors and nurses are also using the iPads to communicate with patient families.
 To talk to and see the eyes of the person taking care of their sick family members is reassuring.”Christina Price | Case Manager for the Chesapeake Intensive Care Unit